SakSal-tech/trade-capture-system/docs/step-4-cashflow-bug-investigation.md

 4. Monetary arithmetic discipline: BigDecimal, scale & rounding

 - What: All sums and per‑leg amount computations use `BigDecimal` with an agreed scale and `RoundingMode.HALF_EVEN` where necessary.
-- Why: Floating point (double) arithmetic loses precision; for financial calculations we use `BigDecimal` to avoid rounding errors and ensure consistent stored values.
+- Why: Floating point (double) arithmetic loses precision; for financial calculations use `BigDecimal` to avoid rounding errors and ensure consistent stored values.

 Tests I added (unit + integration) detail and rationale